Unification (computer science): Syntactic unification of first-order terms

 This is also the most general unifier.

 Other unifiers for the same problem are e.g. { x ↦ f(x1), y ↦ f(f(x1)), z ↦ f(x1) }, { x ↦ f(f(x1)), y ↦ f(f(f(x1))), z ↦ f(f(x1)) }, and so on; there are infinitely many similar unifiers.

 As another example, the problem g(x,x) ≐ f(y) has no solution with respect to ≡ being literal identity, since any substitution applied to the left and right hand side will keep the outermost g and f, respectively, and terms with different outermost function symbols are syntactically different.

-A unification algorithm

-The first algorithm given by Robinson (1965) was rather inefficient; cf. box.

-The following faster algorithm originated from Martelli, Montanari (1982).

-This paper also lists preceding attempts to find an efficient syntactical unification algorithm, and states that linear-time algorithms were discovered independently by Martelli, Montanari (1976) and Paterson, Wegman (1976, 1978).
+Unification algorithms

+Jacques Herbrand discussed the basic concepts of unification and sketched an algorithm in 1930.
+But most authors attribute the first unification algorithm to John Alan Robinson (cf. box).
+Robinson's algorithm had worst-case exponential behavior in both time and space.
+Numerous authors have proposed more efficient unification algorithms.
+Algorithms with worst-case linear-time behavior were discovered independently by Martelli & Montanari (1976) and Paterson & Wegman (1976) Baader & Snyder (2001) uses a similar technique as Paterson-Wegman, hence is linear, but like most linear-time unification algorithms is slower than the Robinson version on small sized inputs due to the overhead of preprocessing the inputs and postprocessing of the output, such as construction of a DAG representation. de Champeaux (2022) is also of linear complexity in the input size but is competitive with the Robinson algorithm on small size inputs.
+The speedup is obtained by using an object-oriented representation of the predicate calculus that avoids the need for pre- and post-processing, instead making variable objects responsible for creating a substitution and for dealing with aliasing. de Champeaux claims that the ability to add functionality to predicate calculus represented as programmatic objects provides opportunities for optimizing other logic operations as well.